atomtables/WebVisCrawler/README.md

 selling it to some company that's going to use it to train an AI model.

+## DISCLAIMER
+while this project does make use of web crawling, it is not representative of all use cases of web crawling. this project does not respect robots.txt files, although it takes safe measures to avoid aggressive crawling. you use this project at your own risk for educational purposes only. no one is liable but you if you cause trouble.

 ## running
 create a venv and install requirements.txt. then run `python main.py <START_URL>` or run with -h for help.